 NHS Health Checks

 We are now offering NHS Health Checks to patients between the ages of 40 and 74.
-These checks are proving very popular with our patients and two afternoon clinics each week have been set up.
+These checks are proving very popular with our patients.
+Please speak to reception to book.

 Annual Health Checks